-This is just one visual of what Coconut Oil did for my husband Steve Newport in the first days to months.
+This is just one visual of what coconut oil and ketones did for my husband Steve Newport in the first days to months.

 First days: More alert, more talkative, finished sentences, sense of humor and animation in his face returned, was less distracted, recognized relatives.
 Hand and facial tremor resolved.
 Steve said it was like the “light switch came on” in his head the day he started coconut oil.